Standardbred: Breed history

-Breeding Practices

 At the foundation of the United States Trotting Association in 1939, a closed stud book was proposed.
 The studbook was not officially closed until 1973, however, it is likely that it was effectively closed prior.
 In 2009, in an effort to reduce the loss of genetic diversity within the breed, the United States Trotting Association capped the studbook for all new sires to 140 mares per year.
 This went into effect immediately for trotting stallions, and gradually for pacing stallions.

-Today's Standardbreds are commonly bred to like gait type, i.e. trotters are bred to trotters, and pacers are bred to pacers.
-Although it is possible for trotters to produce a pacer, these gait-specific breeding practices are causing Standardbreds to differentiate into two subpopulations based on gait, more distinct than some breeds.